14 Vitamins and What they do in Our Body

 3. They play a key role in the formation of body cell-like red blood cells (RBC), WBC, etc.

-4. They stimulate the formation of bone cells, cones (color sensors) in eyes, bone cells, etc.
+4. They stimulate the formation of bone cells, cones (color sensors) in the eyes, bone cells, etc.

 5. Vitamins like Vit.
-C helps fight against cold and other infections.
+C helps fight against colds and other infections.

 6. They promote reproductive health.
 Ex Vit.
 E